mary1afshar/mary1afshar/README.md

 I am a Computer Science student at the University of Waterloo hoping to become a software engineer. http://maryamafshar.me/

-- 🔭 With a couple of my friends, we are currently working on launching a Chrome Extension that helps users shop more ethically.
+- 🔭 I'm currently working with a couple of my friends on launching a Chrome Extension that helps users shop more ethically.
 - 🌱 I’m currently learning dart (flutter) through Linkedin Learning
 - 💬 Languages & Technologies: Python, C++, HTML, CSS, JavaScript, Android Studio, Visual Studio, GitHub & Google Drive
 - 📫 How to reach me: mary1afshar@gmail.com